 Antigua is an incredibly walkable city—most places you'll want to go are just a 5-15 minute walk away.
 That said, many of the streets are made of cobblestone, so comfortable shoes are a must.
-If walking isn’t ideal, Ubers and tuk-tuks are readily available and affordable.
+Tuk-tuks are the local taxis if you'd rather not walk.

 Antigua is known for its diverse restaurant and bar scene—whether you're looking for traditional Guatemalan cuisine or something international.
 These are just a few: